bsmith89/StrainFacts-manuscript/doc/submission.md

 Strain Finder on this dataset.

 We next examined runtime scaling across a range of sample counts between 50 and 2,500.
-We applied Strain Finder and StrainFacts (CPU and GPU) to simulated metagenotypes with 250 SNPs, and a fixed 1:5 ratio of strains to samples.
+We applied Strain Finder and StrainFacts (both CPU and GPU) to simulated metagenotypes with 250 SNPs, and a fixed 1:5 ratio of strains to samples.
 Median runtimes for each tool at both the 1x and 1.5x parameterization demonstrate a substantially slower increase for StrainFacts as model size